Principal listing and maintenance requirements and procedures

 • Any controlling shareholder(s) must not in any way dispose of any of its interest in the issuer until 36 months after the date of listing.

-• The directors, supervisors, and senior executives who have left the company, must not in any way dispose of any of their interests in the issuer, until six months after the date when they leave the company.
+• The directors, and senior executives who have left the company, must not in any way dispose of any of their interests in the issuer, until 6 months after the date when they leave the company.

-• The newly added shares held by the issuer's new shareholders within the 12 months prior to application must not be transferred within 36 months from the date of acquisition of such shares.
+• The newly added shares held by the issuer's new shareholders within 12 months prior to the IPO application, and the newly added shares within 6 months prior to the IPO application (regardless of whether held by new or existing shareholders), must not be transferred within 36 months from the date of acquisition of such shares.

 Currency.
 The currency denomination of securities traded on the PRC Main Board is RMB (¥).
 The ordinary shares (A-shares) of companies must be subscribed and traded in RMB (¥) at present.
 The foreign-invested shares (B-shares) of companies may be subscribed and traded in foreign currencies.